isel-sw-projects/2025-non-blocking-PSSR-benchmark/docs/article/00-REVIEWS/review02.md

 ---

-ANSWER: The same as reviewer 1 and include a percetage value of difference.
+ANSWER: The same as reviewer 1 and include a percentage value of difference.

 ---

 - Done: Same as review 1
--

 ---